Techtonica/curriculum/projects/advanced-methods-assessment-10.md

 ### Memoization
 - [ ] Paste an example of memoization here, and explain what is happening in the code.

+### Maps & Sets
+- [ ] Paste an example of a javascript map here, and explain what is happening in the code.
+- [ ] What is the difference between an object and a hash map?
+- [ ] Paste an example of javascript set here, and explain what is happening in the code.

 ### Agile Development
 - [ ] Why is Agile so popular in the software development world?
 - [ ] Explain the difference between plan-driven and Agile development?